2019 LSU vs. Alabama football game: Fourth quarter

 Alabama started the fourth quarter with a 12-yard run that put them one yard from the end zone, with a rushing touchdown from Harris coming two plays later that brought the score to 33–27.
 Starting at their own 25 following a touchback, the Tigers began a drive up the field, maintaining possession of the ball for about four and a half minutes.
 The drive ended in a five-yard rushing touchdown by Edwards-Helaire, and after a failed two-point conversion, the score stood at 39–27.
 Alabama began their drive at their 25-yard line following a touchback and embarked on a similarly long drive.
 A 5-yard pass from Tagovailoa to Jeudy capped the drive with a touchdown that brought the score to 39–34, still a one-possession game.
 With about five minutes left in the game, LSU began their next possession at their 25-yard line.
 A 29-yard pass to Chase followed shortly thereafter by a 17-yard pass to Jefferson put the Tigers on Alabama's 33.
 A short pass to Moss, followed by an 18-yard rush by Burrow, put them on the Alabama 7, and Edwards-Helaire picked up a rushing touchdown on the next play, bringing the score to 46–34 with only 1:37 remaining in the game.
-Ruggs returned the kickoff to the Alabama 15-yard line and in the next play, Tagovailoa connected with Smith for an 85-yard touchdown pass, cutting the deficit to five points with 1:21 remaining.
+Ruggs returned the kickoff to the Alabama 15-yard line and on the next play, Tagovailoa connected with Smith for an 85-yard touchdown pass, cutting the deficit to five points with 1:21 remaining.
 Needing to maintain possession of the ball for a chance to win, Alabama attempted an onside kick, but it was recovered by Jefferson on the Alabama 49.
 The Tigers made a few plays that put them around Alabama's 40-yard line and allowed them to run out the clock, with a final score of 46–41.